ai-on-gke/website/site/content/docs/tutorials/security/model-armor/_index.md

    EOF
    ```

-## Deploy VLLM server with models.
+## Deploy vLLM server with models

    > [!NOTE]
-   > If you already have a VLLM server deployment created in your cluster, then this section can be skipped, otherwise, you can use it as an example.
+   > If you already have a vLLM server deployment created in your cluster, then this section can be skipped, otherwise, you can use it as an example.

-In this example we use the manifest from the [GKE documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/deploy-gke-inference-gateway#create-model-deployment) with the base `Llama3` model and 2 LoRa models:
+In this example we use the manifest from the [GKE documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/deploy-gke-inference-gateway#create-model-deployment) with the base `Llama3.2` model and 2 LoRa adapters:

 * `food-review`
 * `cad-fabricator`